 At the end of the day, it’s all about stargazing.
 This app comes with an impressive stargazing experience and can identify many heavenly object just like other apps, but, what separates the app from others is its strong community that suggests great stargazing locations across the world.
 On top of that, it also checks weather conditions for the coming night so you know if it is a night worth staying up for stargazing.

 SkyView uses state of the art Augmented Reality (AR) system to locate different space objects weather it is day or night.
-It gives you valuable information constellations and stars about their paths and provide you with names of the bright lights you may see.
-Want to share something you like something you like?
+It gives you valuable information of constellations and stars, about their paths and provides you with the names of the visible bright lights.
+Want to share something you like?
 You can share space images with your families and friends with popular social media sites like Twitter, Facebook and Instagram.

 2. NASA App

 Want to get up-to-date info on NASA’s ongoing and future missions?
 Then this is the app for you.
 This amazing app will not only keep you in touch with NASA’s latest missions, but also provide you with thousands of unseen space images.
 You can also enjoy the live streaming of NASA TV from your cell phones.